 Growing crystals is fun and very rewarding.
 It does take time and a lot of patience but the final results can be amazing.

-The secret to quality crystals is working with clean equipment and good quality copper sulfate.
+The secret to quality crystals is working with clean equipment and good quality copper sulphate.
 The process involves using a saturated solution to firstly create a single seed crystal and then growing this seed crystal as large as you like.

 Please note: As you will be working with hot water it is important that children are supervised at all times.

-- copper sulfate
+- copper sulphate

 - 2 clean jars